korygill/technical-analysis/VIX_FGMR/VIX_FGMR.md

 ## post script ##

-These studies may or may not work on other synbols.
+These studies may or may not work on other symbols.
 With modifications to the parameters, maybe they work better for Gold than the Euro.
 Welcome to technical analysis and your journey down the rabbit hole.

 ## feedback welcome ##